razvanazamfirei/prism-score/README.md

 **Copyright 2022 Razvan Azamfirei**

-Licensed under the Apache License, Version 2.0 (the"License"); you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at:

 http://www.apache.org/licenses/LICENSE-2.0